nathangalarza/gibaro-api/README.md

 ### Entity Framework Core
 Entity Framework Core is used for database interactions, enabling smooth CRUD operations with the database using LINQ queries.

+### Code Generation
+To expedite the development process, I have implemented code generation.
+This automation tool aids in creating the necessary layers mentioned above, ensuring consistency and saving time.
+Although it currently needs some refinements to improve aesthetics and readability, it's a vital part of our workflow.

 ## API Documentation
 Detailed API documentation is available at /swagger.